Heterogeneous Adaptive Policy Optimization: Tailoring Optimization to Every Token's Nature: Ablations

+\textbf{Results on Models Other Than Qwen.} We employ same experiments on LLaMA models.
+Results are presented in Table \ref{tab: llama_results}.
+HAPO demonstrates more pronounced improvements on weaker models, suggesting that our fine-grained heterogeneous treatment effectively helps models capture critical information, further validating HAPO's scalability.
+In Figure \ref{fig: llama_training_dynamics}, we show training dynamics of LLaMA3.2-3B.
+HAPO exhibits higher entropy and longer responses, enabling the model to maintain continuous exploration.

+\textbf{Generalization to Other Domains.} We validate HAPO's generalizability in code and logic.
+We use code data from Archer~\citep{wang2025stabilizingknowledgepromotingreasoning} and logic data from Logic-RL~\citep{xie2025logicrlunleashingllmreasoning}.
+We employ Qwen2.5-7B-Instruct-1M due to its general capabilities and the fact that it has not been pre-trained on these datasets.
+Evaluation on LiveCodeBench~\citep{jain2024livecodebenchholisticcontaminationfree} and Logic in Table \ref{tab: code_results} shows that HAPO consistently outperforms DAPO w/ Forking Tokens.
+This demonstrates that token heterogeneity exists across different domains, and HAPO's approach naturally generalizes to diverse areas, confirming HAPO's broad applicability.

-\paragraph{Component-wise contributions} We examine each component's contribution on Qwen2.5-Math-7B in Table \ref{tab: component_abl}.
-All components contribute meaningfully to HAPO's performance, with adaptive temperature proving particularly crucial as it governs token category distribution and entropy.
-Token-level group averaging significantly impacts advantage redistribution and clipping, corroborating our analysis.
-Notably, both Asymmetric Clipping and Differential Advantage Redistribution show limited effectiveness when used individually, yet their combination yields substantial performance gains.
-In fact, all the HAPO components form an organic unity: Adaptive Temperature ensures sufficient high-entropy critical tokens, Differential Advantage Redistribution optimizes them with larger updates, and Asymmetric Clipping encourages exploration.
+\textbf{Component-wise Contributions.} We examine each component's contribution in Table \ref{tab: component_abl}.
+All components contribute to HAPO's performance, with Adaptive Temperature Sampling proving particularly crucial as it governs token distribution and entropy.
+Token-Level Group Average Advantage Estimation significantly impacts advantage redistribution and clipping, corroborating our analysis.
+In fact, all components form an organic unity: Adaptive Temperature Sampling ensures sufficient high-entropy critical tokens, Differential Advantage Redistribution optimizes them with larger updates, and Asymmetric Adaptive Clipping encourages exploration.
 This synergy enables effective leverage of token heterogeneity throughout optimization.